yaml/yamlscript/compiler/doc/yamlscript.md

 * Parse YAMLScript text into a stream of events
 * Compose the events into a graph
 * Assign a tag to every node in the graph (Tag Resolution)
+* Build a YAMLScript AST (Abstract Syntax Tree) from the graph
+* Transform / optimize the AST
-* Construct a native data structure by applying the functions associated with each tag to the node, in a depth first order.
+* Construct a native data structure by applying the functions associated with each tag to the node, in a depth first order
+* Send the AST to Clojure code
+* Evaluate the Clojure code
+* Return the resulting value

 Although it may seem like YAMLScript is loading a program into memory and then applying various tricks to make it do what it wants, that's not really what's